Shore Line Trolley Museum: History

-After ConnCo severed the track connection in 1948, BERA was on its own.
+The museum initially funded its activities through monthly membership fees of $1 and initiation fees for both members and directors.
+Once facilities were available, twelve streetcars were delivered directly to the museum via the Connecticut Company's connecting tracks before the final abandonment of commercial streetcar service.
+The Connecticut Company ended all remaining New Haven streetcar service in 1948.

 The 1.5 mi line started out as double track but one of the tracks was torn up and sold for scrap to raise money.
 Eventually 20-year bonds were issued by the museum and its fortunes improved.

+By 1949, the BERA counted approximately 1,000 members and 35 preserved streetcars.
+40 percent of the museum's collection was donated directly by streetcar operators for preservation in light of the widespread retirement of streetcars nationally at the time.
+An article by King Features Syndicate reported that BERA's ultimate goal was "to own one of each trolley type made, recondition them and have all running as well as they did the day they stopped to pick up first fares".

-In 1957 a new visitor's center, named for traction pioneer Frank Julian Sprague and known as Sprague Station, was built out of brick at the East Haven end of the line with help from funds donated by his widow.
+In 1957 a new visitor center, named for traction pioneer Frank Julian Sprague and known as Sprague Station, was built out of brick at the East Haven end of the line with help from funds donated by his widow.

 Over the intervening years, BERA's collection has grown to become the third largest collection of electric railway equipment in North America, with a focus on equipment from Connecticut and New York City.
 It operates a variety of streetcars, rapid transit cars and work cars throughout the year.
 BERA currently does business as the Shore Line Trolley Museum which is run almost entirely by volunteers.
 Antique equipment is repaired and restored at the museum.

+The museum, including its line and equipment, were added to the National Register of Historic Places in 1983 as the Branford Electric Railway Historic District.